Last sign before exit

 Location: A1 (Sofia - Svilengrad - Istanbul).

-The ID sign in Bulgaria tends to come overhead, with the focal point for the road ahead on the big green sign and the focals for the intersecting road on blue.
+The ID sign in Bulgaria tends to come overhead, with the focal point for the road ahead on the big green sign and the exit destinations on blue.
 No road number though on this sign.

 Photo: Mediar